What's Cooking? A Look at This Week's Specials at Local Restaurants & Catering Options

 Tuesday and Wednesday: Click here to view their full menu.

-Friday: Fresh Seafood Specials – Walleye, Salmon, Diablo, Frog Legs, Calamari; Snow Crab Leg Dinners; Fresh Oyster Shooters
+Friday: Fresh Seafood Specials – Walleye, Salmon, Diablo, Frog Legs, and Calamari

 Saturday: Smoked Prime Rib, 12 oz. or 16 oz., cut to order, (starts at 5:00 p.m.); and Seafood Specials